A Productivity System that Works! Actions, Tasks and Goals – here’s how to do it

 5) Support your team

-- Harness the power of accountability by showing your team members that you’re paying attention to their planned actions
+- Harness the power of accountability by showing your team members that you’re paying attention to their planned actions you see in your shared workspace

 - Comment on their plans, and if necessary, help them adjust their priorities